 In the centre stands the statue of King Dom Pedro IV on top of a column – Praça Dom Pedro IV being Rossio’s other name.
 Two Baroque fountains can be found on either side.
 The Portuguese calçada (traditional pavement featuring mosaics of limestone and black basalt) dates back from the nineteenth century.

-Sample some Portuguese sweets: If you have a sweet tooth, make a short detour to Confeitaria Nacional near Rossio to sample the famous Bolo Rei (King’s Cake), the pastel de nata (custard tart) or some other cakes that are specialties of Lisbon.
+Sample some Portuguese sweets: If you have a sweet tooth, make a short detour to Confeitaria Nacional near Rossio to sample the famous Bolo Rei (King Cake), the crispy pastel de nata (custard tart) or some other cakes that are specialties of Lisbon.

 5. Ride the Santa Justa Lift: Built in 1902, this giant lift connects the lower Baixa to the upper Carmo Convent by a passageway.
 A wooden cabin takes visitors 32 metres up inside an eccentric wrought-iron tower decorated with filigree work.
 On the very top, there is a stunning view.